BradHutchings/Mmojo-Server-v1/README.md

 The main project goals are:

-1. Create `mmojo-server-one` executables that run anwhere.
+1. Create `mmojo-server-one` executables that run anwhere:
+   - x86_64 Windows
+   - x86_64 Linux
+   - ARM Windows
+   - ARM Linux
+   - ARM MacOS

    This was the main goal of the [llamafile project](https://github.com/Mozilla-Ocho/llamafile) project, which inspires me.

    I also create `mmojo-server` executables targeted at specific platforms and operating systems, and supporting GPU and NPU computation as llama.cpp does with the same source code, similar packaging, and deployment conventions.

-   Easy button: Start with `mmojo-server-one`.
+   **Easy button:** Start with `mmojo-server-one`.
 When you get your installation working, build and install `mmojo-server` optimized for your device.

-2. Keep the underlying [llama.cpp](https://github.com/ggml-org/llama.cpp) base up-to-date.
+3. Keep the underlying [llama.cpp](https://github.com/ggml-org/llama.cpp) base up-to-date.
 This was the (and my) main complaint about llamafile when that project was being updated regularly.
 Without regular (read "at least weekly") updates to the llama.cpp base, new models and modes of use were not supported.

-3. Present the **Mmojo Completion** user interface.
+4. Present the **Mmojo Completion** user interface.
 You shouldn't have to pretend to chat to get knowledge from an LLM.

 In addition, these general goals inform development: